College Policy Number/Title:

 Fundraising activities by students must also be approved by the director of student life at least four weeks prior to the event.

-Howard Community College personnel who coordinate use of college facilities with external groups for fundraisers should consult with the development office before agreeing to contract the facility.
+HCC personnel who coordinate use of college facilities with external groups for fundraisers should consult with the development office before agreeing to contract the facility.
 This consultation is to ensure that the fundraising effort of the external group is not in competition or conflict with the college's fundraising efforts and goals.

 Literature Distribution and Solicitation (During Approved External Group Activities)